 Correctional Probation Officer

-Refers to an officer that supervises offenders placed on supervision by the Court or released to supervision by the Florida Parole Commission.
+Refers to an officer that supervises offenders placed on supervision by the Court or released to supervision by the Florida Commission on Offender Review.
 This position also conducts investigations as required by statute for the courts, other states or prison.
 Certification by the Criminal Justice Standards and Training Commission is required for appointment to this position.

 Refers to the name under which the offender was sentenced.